 Karen Roter Davis has served as a member of the Board of Directors of Shift4 Payments, Inc. since August 2021.
 Ms. Davis is a Managing Partner at Entrada Ventures, an early-stage venture capital firm investing in emerging, high growth enterprise and industrial technology companies.
 Ms. Davis spent over a decade in executive leadership at Alphabet, from pre-IPO to more recently.
 From 2017 until February 2022, Ms. Davis was Director of Early Stage Projects at X (formerly Google X) where she provided strategic direction and oversight for a portfolio of early-stage technology ventures.
 As Corporate Counsel and then Principal of New Business Development from 2003 to 2008, she oversaw internal operations for Google's groundbreaking 2004 IPO and scaled some of the company's innovative, early-stage businesses.
-In September 2016 Ms. Davis returned to

-Google as Director for mapping and local search strategy and business development by way of Alphabet's acquisition of Urban Engines, a geospatial analytics platform.
+In September 2016, Ms. Davis returned to Google as Director for mapping and local search strategy and business development by way of Alphabet's acquisition of Urban Engines, a geospatial analytics platform.
 Ms. Davis was Urban Engines' first business hire and helped establish foundational business development, strategy, and operations functions in her role.
-She serves on the board of 360Learning S.A., where she is a member of the audit and M&A and finance committees, is a member of Lawrence Livermore National Laboratory's Carbon Impact Initiative committee and previously served on the board of Innovyze, acquired by Autodesk, where she was chair of the audit committee and member of the compensation committee.
-Ms. Davis earned her MBA from Kellogg School of Management at Northwestern University, her J.D. from Northwestern University School of Law and her B.A. from Princeton University's School of Public & International Affairs.
-We believe Ms. Davis is qualified to serve on our Board of Directors due to her two decades of experience in the technology industry and her various senior leadership and advisory roles spanning startups to global corporations.
+In addition to her Entrada-related boards, she serves on the board of 360Learning S.A., where she is a member of the audit and M&A and finance committees, and she previously served on the board of Innovyze, acquired by Autodesk, where she was chair of the audit committee and member of the compensation committee, and as a member of Lawrence Livermore National Laboratory's Carbon Impact Initiative Committee.
+Ms. Davis earned her MBA from Kellogg School of Management at Northwestern University, her Juris Doctor from Northwestern University School of Law, and her Bachelor of Arts from Princeton University's School of Public & International Affairs.
+We believe Ms. Davis is qualified to serve on our Board of Directors due to her two decades of experience in the technology industry and her various senior leadership and advisory roles spanning startups to global corpo